SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/FAQ.md

 ### How to contact us?
 Contact us via Slack.
 Messages regarding equipment is sent only via Slack.
 Please make sure you join channels associated with equipment you use to receive relevant notifications.

+### How do I sign up for BrainSaw?
+The BrainSaw sign up details are [here on the wiki](https://github.com/SWC-Advanced-Microscopy/facility_webpage/wiki/Serial-Section-Imaging).

 ## Do you take samples from external users?
 The AMF primarily caters for scientists within the SWC.